 * 2012 EBITDA 298 mln stg vs 334 mln a year ago

-* Sees first biomass unit conversion in April
+* Sees first biomass unit transformation in April

-Thompson said she is confident the group will deliver attractive returns for shareholders despite the “significant capital” which will be invested over the next two years, while EBITDA is likely to be adversely impacted by the increasing costs of carbon.
+Thompson said she is confident the group will deliver attractive returns for shareholders in spite of the “significant capital” which will be invested over the next two years and EBITDA likely to be adversely impacted by the increasing costs of carbon.

 Shares in Drax closed at 604.5 pence on Monday, valuing the group at 2.4 billion pounds.